 Cities within the state of Iowa are eligible applicants.

-The program does not have a minimum or maximum loan request amount.
-IEDA will evaluate requests and approve loan amounts based on application scoring and the amount of program funds available.
+The program has no definitive minimum or maximum loan request amount.
+IEDA will evaluate requests and approve loan amounts based on application scoring, ability to repay, and the amount of program funds available.

 Uses of Funds

 Loan monies can be utilized for the demolition or remediation and reuse of residential, commercial, industrial or institutional structures.
-All buildings made part of the program must be documented as representing a public nuisance through abandonment, chronic building code violations, or structural dilapidation to the point of being hazardous to the public health, safety and welfare.
+With the exception of brownfield/grayfield sites, funds can also be utilized for associated general site cleanup/clearance All buildings made part of the program must be documented as representing a public nuisance through abandonment, chronic building code violations, or structural dilapidation to the point of being hazardous to the public health, safety and welfare.

-The amount of the loan, term, interest rate, repayment schedule, and other terms will included in the contract between the community and IEDA.
+The amount of the loan, term, interest rate, repayment schedule, and any other conditions will be included in the contract between the community and IEDA.

 Rates and Terms

-Assistance under the Nuisance Property and Abandoned Building Remediation program will be in the form of a short term loan.
-Interest rates will vary based on the term of the loan.
-Terms and rates will be as follows:
+Assistance under the Nuisance Property and Abandoned Building Remediation program will be in the form of a short-term loan.
+Interest rates will vary based on the population of the applicant community and the term of the loan.
+Terms will be a maximum of five years.

-Communities with a population of 2,000 or less may request a loan at 0%.
+*Communities with a population of less than 2,000 or less may request a loan at 0%.
 IEDA will consider the request and make a final determination during the application review process.

 Communities may make loan payments to IEDA on a quarterly, semi-annual or annual basis.